Revealed: is Luton and Dunstable University Hospital coping with winter pressures?

 Any delay in transferring patients leaves ambulances unable to respond to other emergencies, as well as risking their patients' safety.

-Delays affected fewer patients than the previous week, when 92 patients waited more than 30 minutes to be transferred.
+The previous week, 64 patients waited more than 30 minutes to be transferred.

 Norovirus: